Cougar and Safety Tips

 Other threats include loss of habitat.

 When you’re in Cougar Country

 Cougars are predators at the top of the food chain, and their actions are very unpredictable.
-Following some general guidelines will reduce the risk of conflict with a mountain lion:
+Following general guidelines will reduce the risk of conflict with a mountain lion: